-Fuel NOTES Grade requirement Regular 87 octane High altitude or heavy use/load applications can benefit from higher octane gasoline.
-Ethanol content 10% maximum per- missible Exceeding the maximum permissible ethanol concentration can deteriorate the engine fuel system and starting performance.
-Methanol content Not permissible The use of fuels containing methanol is not permissible.
+Fuel Grade requirement Regular 87 octane Ethanol content 10% maximum permissible NOTES High altitude or heavy use/load applications can benefit from higher octane gasoline.
+Methanol content Not permissible

 3. Replace the cap when refueling is complete.

 ENVIRONMENTAL AWARENESS

 When driving the vehicle, be careful of potential environmental hazards like steep slopes, rocks, tree branches, etc. that could cause an incident that could result in vehicle damage, personal injury or death.